mateo19182/exponential/README.md

 **Best with:** Python - Machine Learning
 **Familiar with:** React - C++/JUCE - Rust

-> 💡 **TL;DR** – I'm a highly motivated ML and software engineer with a knack for building.
+> 💡 **TL;DR** – I'm a highly motivated ML and software engineer with a creative edge.
 Currently at Audialab, I’ve created tools for music producers and the fitness sector.
 I thrive on new challenges and enjoy writing and learning about niche topics.

 ---